borntofrappe/FreeCodeCamp-Choropleth-Map/README.md

   .range(["red", "blue", "white"]);
 ```

-The described scale divides the domain in three intervals, [0-33, 33-67, 67-100], and depending in which interval the input falls, the input is mapped to one of the colors:
+The described scale divides the domain in three intervals, [0-33, 33-67, 67-100], and depending on the input value, the scale is able to map one of the discrete colors:

 ```JS
 colorScale(12); // "red"